Skip to main content

 In the case of Undead warbands, the death of the Vampire means that the warband’s Necromancer must take over.
 If the warband doesn’t include one, the spells that hold the restless dead together unravel, and the warband collapses into a pile of bones.
 You can buy a Vampire after the next game, at which point the Necromancer will step down (whether he wants to or not) and lose the Leader skill.

 If the leader of a Sisters of Sigmar, Possessed or Carnival of Chaos warband dies then their successor will be entitled to learn to use magic in their stead.
-The new leader may roll for a prayer/spell from the appropriate list, instead of rolling on the Advance table, the first time they are eligible for an advance.
+The new leader may choose a prayer/spell from the appropriate list, instead of rolling on the Advance table, the first time they are eligible for an advance.
 After this they are considered to be a wizard/use prayers as appropriate for their warband and use the Advance table as normal.

 buying new equipment between games